 Advances in technology and software have resulted in major changes in the way assessment is being documented and reported.
-Forward thinking academic institutions created software which allowed institutions to standardize the reporting process and easily generate reports for accrediting and other bodies.
+Forward thinking academic institutions created software that allowed institutions to standardize the reporting process and easily generate reports for accrediting and other bodies.
 Several of these have become commercially available.
-In 2012, the South Bend campus, along with the other regional IU campuses invested in web management software This technology will both simplify assessment reporting and bring the process into line with other IU campuses.
+In 2012, the South Bend campus, along with the other regional IU campuses invested in web management software.
+This technology was designed to simplify assessment reporting and bring the process into line with other IU campuses.

 In order to reflect the changes in philosophy and practice that have evolved in the last two decades, the IU South Bend Assessment Committee completely revised the plan which directs the activities of the Committee in 2007, and again in 2013.
-This document outlines the current structure and activities, and provides a foundation for the Committee's work in the years to come.
+The document was again revised in Fall 2016 to reflect changes in the current plan.
+This document outlines the current structure and activities, and provides a foundation for the Committee's work.

-In writing this plan, the Assessment Committee would like to re-commit to its role in realizing IU South Bend's goal of assuring that its students meet the challenging learning goals set by the University system, the campus and academic departments.
+In writing and updating this plan, the Assessment Committee would like to re-commit to its role in realizing IU South Bend's goal of assuring that its students meet the challenging learning goals set by the University system, the campus and academic and co-curricular departments.